George Walton

 Geo Walton

 George Walton began life very differently from many of our founders.
 He was born in Virginia sometime between September 1749 and February 1750.
 His father died near the time of this birth, and by the age of seven, he lost his mother as well.
 As a result, he was raised by his aunt and uncle in a family of thirteen children.
 At just fourteen years old, he apprenticed as a carpenter.
-However, he educated himself and soon moved to Georgia to apprentice with a lawyer.
+However, in 1769, George left Virginia and moved to Georgia to apprentice with a lawyer.
 Beyond all expectations, George Walton pushed past every barrier to play a vital role in the founding of our country.

 George Walton, Signer of the Declaration of Independence